katendejericho5/cloudProject/README.md

-This is a todo app
+This is a  SIMPLE todo app